ibm-cloud-docs/subnets/about-global-ip.md

 Typing a hostname enables you to search for a server's hostname, so you can look up its IP address.
 After you enter an IP address, select **Update**.
 To unroute the Global IP address, select **Clear**.
 When the input status changes to say 'Unrouted', select **Update**.

-**Note**: The dropdown menu is not an exhaustive list of available IP addresses.
+The dropdown menu is not an exhaustive list of available IP addresses.
 Manually enter the desired IP address if it is not available in the selection list.
+{:note}

 ### How often can I update?